AndreBaltazar8/ablac/docs/compiler-api.md

 This is a general compiler-service primitive.
 Android, WASM, MVC, UI, RPC, and packaging policy belong to libraries that construct nodes and emit sidecars, not to the frontend.
-The first implementation supports executable artifacts on the existing Linux targets.
-See `docs/programmable-builds.md` for the staged artifact, ABI, target-description, and transactional build-graph roadmap.
+The hosted Linux toolchain supports executable, object, static-library, and shared-library artifacts; stable exported adapters remain separate from those containers.
+See `docs/programmable-builds.md` for the ABI, target-description, and transactional build-graph roadmap.

+`compilerExportFunction(handle, name)` marks one resolved top-level function for a stable foreign adapter.
+The first ABI rung accepts no parameters and a `void`, `bool`, or `i64` result in programs without runtime globals.
+The backend emits only the requested C symbol; internal Abla function symbols stay hidden.
+Unsupported signatures fail with `E_EXPORT_SIGNATURE_UNSUPPORTED` rather than exposing the internal `%AblaValue` representation.